Philippines' Rodrigo Duterte denies throwing person off a helicopter

-Philippines President Rodrigo Duterte denied reports that he threw a person off a helicopter in an interview with CNN Philippines Thursday, contradicting a statement he made on live television earlier this week.
+Philippines President Rodrigo Duterte denied throwing a person off a helicopter in an interview with CNN Philippines Thursday, contradicting a statement he made on live television earlier this week.

 "We had no helicopter.
 We don't use that," he said.
 He described the incident as "just the creative imagination of this Tulfo."